 In Australia itself, Australian football was far and away the most popular winter sport in four of the six states: Victoria, South Australia, Western Australia and Tasmania.
 It was also highly popular in some parts of New South Wales, although in most of that state, as well as in Queensland, rugby was favoured.
 In Victoria and South Australia the highest standard of football was played by the big clubs in the state capitals, Melbourne and Adelaide respectively.
-Melbourne boasted two competitions of particularly high quality, the Victorian Football Association, formed in 1877, and the Victorian Football League, which had been established in 1897 following a breakaway from the VFA of that competition’s eight strongest clubs.
+Melbourne boasted two competitions of particularly high quality, the Victorian Football Association, formed in 1877, and the Victorian Football League, which had been established in 1897 following a breakaway from the VFA of that competition’s eight financially strongest clubs.
 The top competition in Adelaide was the South Australian Football Association, which like the VFA dated back to 1877.
 In 1901 Sturt had entered the SAFA bringing its total number of clubs to seven.

-The situation in both Western Australia and Tasmania was somewhat different, as the highest quality football in both states was played in two different regions.
+The situation in both Western Australia and Tasmania was somewhat different, as the highest standard football in both states was played in two different regions.
 Western Australia had the Perth and Fremantle-based Western Australian Football Association, plus the Goldfields Football Association which included clubs from in and around Kalgoorlie.
 In Tasmania there were strong Associations in both the south and north of the state, based in and around the cities of Hobart and Launceston.

 A Short History of Australia by Manning Clark, page 213.